bkonkle/eslint-config-ecliptic/README.md

 * `camelcase` - always require camelcase for properties
 * `indent` - enable the SwitchCase option to indent case statements
 * `padded-blocks` - disable this rule
+* `semi` - this is the big one - never use semicolons!

 ### React